xwtk/bb_passport_keylayout/README.md

 Keyboard layouts adapted for use with the BlackBerry Passport 3-row keyboard.

 # How to contribute
-* Commit changes to the generate_kcm.py, check CHARACTER_MAPPINGS to find your language, if your language isn't there, add it.
+* Commit changes to the generate_kcm.py, check CHARACTER_MAPPINGS to find your language, if your language isn't there, add it, update LANGUAGE_NAMES.
 * Commit changes to languages.csv

 For example: